formiaczek/packet_handling/README.md

 ===============

-This is a small library to facilitate extracting (parsing) and accessing the data formed in packets of a fixed format.
+This is a small library to facilitate extracting (parsing) and accessing the data formed in packets of a fixed size.
- It was mainly meant in order to provide an easy way for creating and using such packets.
+ It was mainly created in order to provide a high-level interface for creating and parsing such packets.

  In some way it is similar to google protocol buffers (https://developers.google.com/protocol-buffers/),
  but:
- - the format / layout of buffer(s) can be created dynamically
+ - the format / layout of buffer(s) is created dynamically
  - the actual data in the buffer does not contain any additional information - this information is only held by the Packet object
- - Packet object is really like a 'template', or a parser that facilitates accessing various fields of the actual data.
+ - Packet object is really like a 'template', or a parser, that facilitates accessing various fields of the actual data.
- - it can help with implementing various protocols
+ - it can be useful when implementing various protocols

 ```c
 /* Example: